James Townsend

 Citations

-6. [S633] Rev Silas Emmett Lucas Jr., Lucas, Index to Headright Grants of GA, p.
-663.
+6. [S633] Rev Silas Emmett Lucas Jr., Index to The Headright and Bounty Grants of Georgia 1756-1909, (Greenville, SC: So.
+Hist.
+Press, 1992), p.
+663. (Hereafter cited as Lucas, Index to Headright Grants of GA).

 John "Jack" Townsend